Supported & Unsupported Keyboard Hotkey Shortcuts

 Overview

-You configure all dictation shortcuts from a single settings page.
-Flow checks each shortcut against system-reserved combinations and other Flow bindings, then shows your configured shortcuts in all notifications and prompts.
+All dictation shortcuts are configured from a single settings page.
+Flow validates each shortcut against system reservations and your other Flow bindings before accepting it, then reflects your choice in every notification and prompt.

 Key behaviors